Term of the Moment

 A cryptographic key exchange method developed by Whitfield Diffie and Martin Hellman in 1976.
 Also known as the "Diffie-Hellman-Merkle" method and "exponential key agreement."
 Diffie-Hellman enables parties at both ends to derive a shared, secret key from a common starting point without the key ever being transmitted from one side to the other.

 Although Diffie-Hellman is an asymmetric algorithm, it does not use public and private keys like the popular RSA method.
-Its logarithms and modular arithmetic are complicated mathematics; however, the example below is simplified to explain the concept.
-The numbers used are minuscule by comparison to those used in a real exchange.
-See elliptic curve cryptography, RSA and key management.
+Its logarithms and modular arithmetic are complicated mathematics; however, the example below is simplified to explain the concept, and the numbers are minuscule compared to a real exchange.
+See

 Very Clever Math

-Both sides use a public common number, and each side uses a different random number as a power to raise the common number.
-The results are then sent to each other.
-The receiving party raises the received number to the same random power they used before, and the results wind up the same on both sides.
+Both sides use a common public number, but each side uses a different random number as a power to raise the common number, and the results are sent to each other.
+The receiving party raises the received number to the same power used before, and the results wind up the same on both sides.